charles-ma/web-service/README.md

 ## Golang Notes
 ### Go characteristics
 1. Go is a compiled language(rather than scripting language, e.g Python), compiled to machine code.
 Code may need to be compiled separately for different computer architecture.
 Scripting languages are often cross platform
+2. Built-in functions are organized in modules. e.g fmt, time

 ### Commands
 1. "go run" will compile and run your code in a temporary work space, you can use "go run --work" to see the dir